-It was always my dream to attend Harvard university.
+It was always my dream to attend Harvard University.
 And once I was there, it definitely lived up to my expectations.
 And more.
 Right off the bat, Harvard changes your life.
-Students are drawn into an overwhelmingly busy lifestyle the moment they enter the hallowed gates of the Harvard yard!
+An overwhelmingly busy lifestyle draws the students in the moment they enter the hallowed gates of the Harvard yard!
 From class mixers to dorm events to guest lectures, there’s never a dearth of activities for a Harvard student.

 Harvard Student Life

 From very early on, I realized that being at Harvard would be all about prioritizing the activities that would fill up my day.
 It was always on the same day that your favorite celebrity was coming to give a talk at the University as your class would plan a field trip.
 It was always at the same time your new crush would ask you out on a date as your new friend would plan a trip to Boston for brunch!
 Prioritization and scheduling is key!

 How is Life at Harvard in the Beginning

 If you come from a 9-5 work life like I did, one of the most difficult things to get back to is the unstructured lifestyle of a student.
 I spent my first few days in a haze.

 Since I got there from India, my cell phone was not working.
 So I forgot how many other uses we had for the phone, even before smart phones became a thing.
 Without a time piece, I would be late for orientation and forgetting stuff.
 So in the next couple of days, I began to get used to a good old alarm clock while I searched for a new phone!
 (Getting a phone plan in the US is another deal, but we can leave the cultural shocks for another article!)